ttbrunner/alphasheep/README.md

 [Schafkopf](https://en.wikipedia.org/wiki/Schafkopf) (English: sheep-head) is a traditional Bavarian card game, and the most popular in Bavaria.

 In my free time, I love playing Schafkopf with my friends!
 It is a game of many rules, some explicit and some implicit.
 Since the game is a social activity, people often play "traditionally", in ways that their friends expect.
-If you can memorize many of these unwritten rules then it's actually easy: Just play in exactly this way, and you will be a fine player.
+If you can these unwritten rules then it's actually easy: Just play in exactly this way, and you will be a fine player.

 So I've always wondered: is the traditional way optimal?
 Or can we find better ways of playing?
 If we train virtual agents, will they converge towards the traditional rules?
-Or is it possible to open new styles of playing?
+Or is it possible to open up new playstyles?
 And, can we extract new "rules" from that?

 Plus, I've always wanted to try out RL :) It is not the main focus of my research, but where's the fun in that?
 Schafkopf seems ideal to learn about the many facets of RL, because it is: